Saying "No" to Tobacco Activity Sheet

 For Grade 5

-- To provide students the opportunity to practise refusal techniques.
+- To provide students the opportunity to practise their refusal techniques.

 - Divide students into pairs.

-- One students has 5 minutes to convince the other student to have a cigarette.
+- One student has 5 minutes to convince the other student to have a cigarette or e-cigarette.

-- Students must think of ways to refuse the cigarette.
+- Students must think of ways to refuse the cigarette or e-cigarette.

 - Review the comments made by the students.